easyCZ/SLIP-A-2015/report/hayden.md

 </table>

-The frequency trace clearly shows our new 40dB/decade roll-off above the frequencies of interest, effectively removing the majority of noise present.
+The frequency trace clearly shows our new 40dB/decade roll-off above the frequencies of interest and shows that the "noise floor" has moved from around 60dB to below 85dB, effectively removing the majority of noise present.

 #### Final ECG Circuit Schematic